No LLMs were harmed during creation of this post.

 • Users with Intel GPUs should use SYCL or Vulkan

 As we can see, Vulkan is the most generic option for GPU acceleration and i believe it’s the simplest to build for, so i’ll explain in detail how to do that.
+Doesn’t matter whether you’re Nvidia, AMD or Intel graphics user - Vulkan implementation should work on most (if not all) of their GPUs, as long as they’re reasonably modern.
 The build process for every backend is very similar - install the necessary dependencies, generate the llama.cpp build files with proper flag to enable the specific backend, and build it.

 Oh, and don’t worry about Python and it’s dependencies.
 The performance of model conversion scripts is not limited by pytorch, so there’s no point in installing CUDA/ROCm versions.